 Kay Feeney & Christine Dauber Chair

-As a didgeridoo soloist he has performed in various countries including Kenya, Tanzania, South Sudan, Ghana, Nigeria, Zimbabwe, Australia, Ireland, France, Austria, The UK, Italy, The Holy See, South Africa and Israel.
-In many of these countries he conducted workshops at various schools and institutions and was able to share the Indigenous Australian Culture.
-Performance highlights include Buckingham Palace, Westminster Abbey and the Vatican.
+As artist in residence with Southern Cross Soloists, Chris is one of Australia’s leading didgeridoo soloists.
+As a didgeridoo soloist Chris has performed in various countries including Kenya, Tanzania, South Sudan, Ghana, Nigeria, Zimbabwe, Australia, Ireland, France, Austria, The UK, Italy, The Holy See, South Africa and Israel.
+In many of these countries he conducted workshops at various schools and institutions and was able to share about the Indigenous Australian Culture.

 Chris was principal trumpet with the Australian Youth Orchestra for two years and has been on contract with the Tasmanian Symphony and as Principal Trumpet with Hong Kong Sinfonietta.
 He has appeared as guest principal trumpet with the Hong Kong Sinfonietta, the Tasmanian Symphony Orchestra, the Queensland Symphony Orchestra and the Queensland Pops Orchestra.
 Chris has performed as a trumpet soloist with the Hobart Chamber Orchestra, the Queensland Pops Orchestra and the Australian Army Band.
 He was nominated for the Australian Freedman Fellowship award for Jazz and for the Australian Young Achiever Award twice.

 Photo: Giselle Images